ton-blockchain/ledger-app-ton/doc/TRANSACTION.md

 ## Address format

-Address is serialized by appending a single byte of chain - 0x00 or 0xff and then 32 bytes of address hash part (that is not jsut the hash of an address - in TON, the hash part of an address if the hash of the initial state of the contract), 33 bytes in total.
+Address is serialized by appending a single byte of chain - 0x00 or 0xff and then 32 bytes of address hash part (that is not just the hash of an address - in TON, the hash part of an address if the hash of the initial state of the contract), 33 bytes in total.
 We shall name this format `address`.

 ## Cells